 Other serious side effects of beta-blockers include:

-What are the drugs that interact with ACE inhibitors and Beta blockers?
+What are drugs interact with ACE inhibitors and beta-blockers?

 ACE inhibitors have few interactions with other drugs.

 - Since ACE inhibitors may increase blood levels of potassium, the use of potassium supplements, salt substitutes (which often contain potassium), or other drugs that increase the body's potassium may result in excessive blood potassium levels.

 - ACE inhibitors also may increase the blood concentration of lithium (Eskalith, Lithobid) and lead to an increase in side effects from lithium.